lelou6666/nimbus-docs/phantom/arch.rst

 Both the REST service and the web application are fronted by an nginx load balancer.
-This is done so that we can dynamically add and subtract replicated instances of each service without interfering with the users.
+This is done so that we can dynamically add and subtract replicated instances of each service without interrupting users.
-Further this allows us to us VMs (with potentially changing IP addresses) to handle the workload.  nginx handles SSL and holds the certificates needed in a safe and known location.
+Further, this allows us to us VMs (with potentially changing IP addresses) to handle the workload.  nginx handles SSL and holds the certificates needed in a safe and known location.